 FC Cincinnati Add Ayoub Lajhar to Roster Via Short-Term Agreement

+Published on May 2, 2026 under MLS NEXT Pro (MLS NEXT Pro)

-CINCINNATI - FC Cincinnati have added FC Cincinnati 2 defender Ayoub Lajhar to the club's active roster via short-term agreement ahead of Saturday's match against Red Bull New York, the club announced today.
+FC Cincinnati have added FC Cincinnati 2 defender Ayoub Lajhar to the club's active roster via short-term agreement ahead of Saturday's match against Chicago Fire FC, the club announced today.

-Lajhar has been added to the first-team roster for the second time this season.
-He made his FC Cincinnati debut in Concacaf Champions Cup, coming on as a substitute against O&M FC in Round One.
-He played 21 minutes as a substitute, delivering two assists in under 10 minutes as the Orange and Blue advanced with a 9-0 victory.
+Lajhar has been added to the first-team roster for the third time this season.
+Lajhar made his FC Cincinnati debut in Concacaf Champions Cup, coming on as a substitute against O&M FC in Round One.
+He made his MLS debut this past weekend against Red Bull New York.

+Against New York, Lajahr played 11 minutes after coming on as a second half substitute for Bryan Ramirez to help see out FC Cincinnati's fifth shutout performance of the year, across all competitions.

 The former UCONN standout was drafted 25th overall in MLS SuperDraft 2026 signed with FCC 2 back in February, where he has one assist in four appearances this season.